Introduction to VBScript

 - DIM: This has a procedural scope.
 That is, the variables are visible only within the procedure or the function to speak in simple terms.

-- Public: The variables with the public scope are visible to any other procedures across all the associated scripts.
+- Public: The public scope variables are visible to any other procedures across all the associated scripts.

-- Private: The variables with the private scope are visible to the procedures within the script it is declared.
+- Private: The private scope variables are visible to the procedures within the script it is declared.

 4. Decision Making